 - Marketing material consisting of photographs alleged to be of a product but these photographs do not accurately correspond with the actual appearance, quality or features of the product (eg clothing sold online).

 If a consumer has been adversely affected by the misleading and deceptive conduct of a supplier or service provider, they should seek legal advice as remedies may be available.
 We recommend that you contact our office and arrange an appointment to see one of Competition & Trade Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing of our branches please see our "Locations" tab.
+For a complete listing of our offices, please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.